-Nonverbal communication plays a vital part in how we share things with others and understand what others are trying to say.
+Nonverbal communication is vital in how we share things with others and understand what others are trying to say.
 Communication is essential for successful interpersonal relationships, but it isn’t just the words you say that speak volumes.
-Your nonverbal signals—including body language and facial expressions—are forms of nonverbal communication that can carry a great deal of meaning.
+Your nonverbal signals—including body language and facial expressions—are forms of nonverbal communication that can carry much meaning.

-In this article, learn more about the different types of nonverbal communication, the impact it has, and things you can do to improve your nonverbal communication.
+In this article, explore some different examples of nonverbal communication, their impact, and things you can do to improve your nonverbal communication.

 What Is Nonverbal Communication?